Russia says better to remove most chemical weapons from Syria

 "During that (phase) the main stock of chemical weapons precursors will be consolidated in Syria's coastal zone and transported out of the country for their subsequent destruction in a third country that will give approval for liquidation under the control of OPCW and the Syrian authorities," it said.

-Syria has asked the OPCW for permission to convert for peaceful use some of the facilities declared under its weapons program, an official at the organisation said on Friday.
+Syria has asked the OPCW for permission to convert for peaceful use some of the facilities declared under its weapons programme, an official at the organisation said on Friday.

 The request would have to be approved by the OPCW's executive council.